v-rajagt/IntuneDocs/intune/fundamentals/manage-windows-pcs-with-microsoft-intune.md

 [!INCLUDE [classic-portal](../../intune-classic/includes/classic-portal.md)]

+> [!WARNING]
+> Microsoft announced that [Windows 7 support ends on January 14th 2020](https://support.microsoft.com/help/4057281/windows-7-support-will-end-on-january-14-2020).
+On this date, Intune also retires support for devices running Windows 7.
+Microsoft strongly recommends that you move to Windows 10 to prevent any service or support disruptions.
+>
+> For more information, see [Intune plan for change: nearing end of support for Windows 7](../fundamentals/whats-new.md#intune-plan-for-change-nearing-end-of-support-for-windows-7-).

 > [!NOTE]
 > You can use Microsoft Intune to manage Windows PCs either [as mobile devices with mobile device management (MDM)](../enrollment/windows-enroll.md) or as computers with the Intune software client as described below.
 However, Microsoft recommends that customers [use the MDM management solution](../enrollment/windows-enroll.md) whenever possible.
 For more information, see [Compare managing Windows PCs as computers or mobile devices](pc-management-comparison.md)